-After reading through the current Cypress reviews and analyzing this system, we have a handle on the disadvantages and advantages of owning this system.
+After reading through the current Cypress info and analyzing this system, we have a handle on the disadvantages and advantages of owning this system.

-- There are enough negative reports about the on/off button sticking or breaking to identify this issue as a negative trend.
-On the bright side, most of the negative button reports were mentioned in older reviews.
-Brondell also honors its 1-year warranty.
+- There are enough problems with the on/off button sticking or breaking to identify this issue as a negative trend.
+On the bright side, most of the problems occurred in the past.
+Also, Brondell honors its 1-year warranty.

 - While the upfront cost of the system is low compared to similar systems, you may find that the annual replacement filter cost is too high for your taste.

 - No filter life indicator

 - We love to see that a water filter is WQA certified to meet NSF/ANSI Standards.
 This is the tag to look for when purchasing a water filter for your home.

 - The visual appeal and slim profile of the system are both great selling points.